igrishaev/pcap-parse/README.md

 This program parses trading data placed in special PCAP files.
 It is written in Haskell and depends only on `binary` semi-standard package.

+The program uses lazy byte strings to not load entire file in memory.
+Passing a wrong PCAP file (without such UDP packets) returns an empty result.

 Installation steps:

 1. Clone this repo.